-The Pick a Font window (Figure 8-9) appears when you need to choose a font; see the previous section.
+The Pick a Font window (Figure 8-8) appears when you need to choose a font (see "Font Preferences").
 From this window you can select a font family, a style, and a size.
-A preview of your choice appears in the Preview frame in the lower part of the window.
+A preview of your choice appears in the Preview box in the lower part of the window.
 Click OK when you are satisfied with your choice.